Northern United States

 The Northern United States, commonly referred to as the American North, the Northern States, or simply the North, is a geographical and historical region of the United States.
+The United States Census Bureau divides the North into the Midwest and Northeast, both of which have their own sub-regions.
+Historically, the issue which divided states into the North and South was the legality and moral legitimacy of slavery.

 History

 Early history

-Before the 19th century westward expansion, the "Northern United States" corresponded to the present day New England region.
+Before the 19th-century westward expansion, the "Northern United States" corresponded to the present day New England region.
 By the 1830s it corresponded to the present day Northeast and Great Lakes region.

 Before 1865, the North was distinguished from the South on the issue of slavery.
 In Southern states, slavery was legal until the ratification of the 13th Amendment in 1865.
 Northern states had all passed some form of legislation to abolish slavery by 1804.
 However, abolition did not mean freedom for some existing slaves.
 Due to gradual abolition laws, slaves would still appear in some Northern states as far as the 1840 United States census.
 New Jersey was the last Northern state to end slavery when the 13th Amendment was ratified in 1865, when the 15 elderly slaves that had not been freed by its gradual abolition law were freed.